tramwayjs/router/README.md

 ### Strategies
 The biggest addition is strategies which helps keep your apps consistent across clients and servers and also aid in keeping your app framework agnostic by adapting a consistent format across multiple router types which can be plug and play.

-The strategy that comes with this package is the `ExpressServerStrategy` which binds the pre-configured routes to the initialized Express app at application start.
-If you wanted to use React Router on the client side, strategies aid in adapting such that only a piece of the router needs to be replaced.

 All strategies must extend the `RouterStrategy` class and implement the `prepareRoute` function (and optionally override the `prepareRoutes` function).

 ```